NikhilMukraj/spiking-neural-networks/README.md

     - Or could parallelize editing of weights by using `par_iter_mut` to calculate the weights and then applying them
   - Parallel functionality should also be benchmarked

-- EEG testing
-  - Determine frequency band of EEG values over 30 seconds (could calculate frequencies seperately in Python with Numpy for now)
-  - Leave room for convergence (about 500 steps with $dt=0.1$)
-    - Should expect beta or gamma frequencies above 10 hz and below 50 hz

 - **Integrate and fire split**
   - Write code changes in obsidian
   - FitzHugo-Nagumo model with bursting